Rupitian/diannex/Syntax.md

     }, // optional comma
     2..3: "This runs the third and fourth times the code is executed"
     100: "This runs the fifth time, and every time after" }

+/**
+ * Here's a sequence that's using an index into an array.
+ *
+ * In this specific example, the value in the array `$arr`
+ * at index `0` will be increment after every run.
+ */
+sequence $arr[0]
+{
+    0: "This runs the first time"
+    1: "This runs the second time"
+    2: "This runs the third time, and every time after" }
 ```